Skip to main content

 At the worker’s request, the leave may be suspended, divided or extended if their health or their child’s health requires it.
 In other situations, at the worker’s request and if the employer agrees, the leave may be divided into weeks.

-Informing the employer
+Informing the employer of taking leave

-The person must give their employer written notice stating the date the leave will begin and the date they expect to return to work.
 The notice must be given to their employer at least 3 weeks before they go on leave.
 This period may be shorter if the birth of the child or the time when the child is entrusted to them occurs before the expected date of delivery.

-Return to work
+Return to work after taking leave

 If their position was abolished while they were on leave, they also retain the same rights and privileges they would have been entitled to had they remained at work.